Coleman Karesh Law Library

 Computer labs are located on the 2nd floor of the law library for law students to access via username and password.
 Law students are allotted 1000 pages per year to print documents and other information using the computers and printers in the labs.
 Additional print pages may be purchased at any CarolinaCard machine.

-LexisNexis and Westlaw print jobs are routed to designated printers on the 1st floor of the law library and are independent of the USC Law School printing page allotment.
+LexisNexis print jobs are routed to a designated printer on the 1st floor of the law library and are independent of the USC Law School printing page allotment.

 Students enter the law library and seek assistance from the Circulation and Reference desks on the first floor.
 Therefore, the upper floors of the law library are more suited to quiet study.
 Assigned study carrels are located on the 2nd, 3rd and 4th floors of the law library.
 Carrels are assigned by lottery.
 Students may sign up for the lottery at the beginning of Fall semester.
 Students may also use the open study carrels located on all floors.
 More Information about our study rooms is available on the website.